petenorth/micronaut-tutorial-1/README_istio.md

     git tag -a 1.0.156 -m "a release that will be used for the new version of code in a canary release" git push origin 1.0.156

-### deploy as current and canary as two separate helm releases
+### Deploy as current and canary as two separate helm releases

 Make sure you are in the root directory of where ever you have clone this project to.